 The Rwanda Business Directory allows users to search for companies and business owners to list (and remove) their respective businesses in the directory.
-Users can browse through categorized listings, filter by city, and see new and recently updated company listings as well.
+Users can browse through categorized listings, filter by city, and see new and recently updated double glazing company listings as well.

 The Yellow Pages of Africa’s Rwanda Business Directory lets you search for over 150,000 business names and listings by location, or browse through categories to find what you’re looking for.
 Additionally, you can also register your company or become an advertiser on-site.

 Essential Africa’s Rwanda Directory provides a list of essential business and listings by category.
 You can also have a business listed for free.
 You can also connect to Essential Africa via Facebook and Twitter.

 The Rwanda Development Board’s Government Telephone Directory provides searchable listings with contact information.
 You can sort your searches alphabetically, by institution, and include staff names when searching.

 Christabel Ligami writes about an agreement between Uganda, Kenya, Rwanda, and South Sudan, across all networks, that will make it easier and cheaper to use data bundles.